Goddard College: History

 In 1936, under his leadership, the seminary concluded that for Goddard to survive, an entirely new institution would need to be created.
 Many educators and laymen agreed with him.
 Pitkin was supported by Stanley C. Wilson, former governor of Vermont and chairman of the Goddard Seminary Board of Trustees; Senators George Aiken and Ralph Flanders; and Dorothy Canfield Fisher.
 Pitkin persuaded the board of trustees to embrace a new style of education, one substituting individual attention, democracy, and informality for the traditionally austere and autocratic educational model.
 On March 13, 1938, Goddard College was chartered.
 In July 1938 the newly formed Goddard College moved to Greatwood Farm in Plainfield, Vermont.

 The new Goddard was an experimental and progressive college.
 For its first 21 years of operation, Goddard was unaccredited and small, but it built a reputation as one of the most innovative colleges in the country.
-Especially noteworthy was Goddard's use of discussion as the basic method in classroom teaching; its emphasis on the whole lives of students in determining personal curricula; its incorporation of practical work into the life of every student; and its development of the college as a self-governing learning community in which everyone had a voice.
+An important part of Goddard was its use of discussion as the basic method in classroom teaching, its emphasis on the whole lives of students in determining personal curricula, its incorporation of practical work into the life of every student, and its development of the college as a self-governing learning community.

 In 1959 Goddard College was accredited.
 One of the founding principles of Goddard was to provide educational opportunities for adults.
 There was a great need for a program for adults who had not completed college, to obtain degrees without disrupting their family lives or careers.
 The Adult Degree Program (ADP), created by Evalyn Bates, was established in 1963.
 It was the first low-residency adult education program in the country.
 Over the years many experimental programs were designed at Goddard.
 The programs included the Goddard Experimental Program for Further Education, Design Build Program, Goddard Cambridge Program for Social Change, Third World Studies Program, Institute for Social Ecology, Single Parent Program and many others.